Daniel in the Lions' Den (Rubens): Background

 The Flemish artist Peter Paul Rubens was born in Siegen, Nassau, to Jan Rubens and Maria Pypelincks.
 He was converted to Catholicism shortly before his father's death in 1587 and raised from the age of 10 as a Catholic, due to the threat from Magistrate of Cologne to expel every Protestant from the city.
-Though the painting's materials and techniques are typical of Flemish artists from the late 16th and early 17th centuries.
+The painting's materials and techniques are typical of Flemish artists from the late 16th and early 17th centuries.
 The constructive method and technique evident in this painting resemble those of Leonardo, Titian, Palma Vecchio, Tintoretto, Andrea del Sarto, Veronese, and some painters from Bolognese School.
 Daniel in the Lions' Den was created after Rubens had returned to Antwerp from Italy at the start of the Twelve Years' Truce in 1609.
 Rubens had spent eight years in Italy, supported by commissions from the Duke of Mantua.
 During this time, he was also deeply influenced by sculptures by Raphael, Leonardo da Vinci, Michelangelo, Correggio, Tintoretto, Caravaggio, and Annibale Carracci.
-E The expression on Daniel's face may show this influence, as it is similar to those on the sculpture of the Dying Alexander and The Penitent Saint Jerome by Girolamo Muziano.
-Rubens would have encountered both of these works while in Italy.
+The expression on Daniel's face may show this influence, as it is similar to those on the sculpture of the Dying Alexander and The Penitent Saint Jerome by Girolamo Muziano; Rubens would have encountered both of these works while in Italy.

 The painting may have been started in 1612, but it is more often dated between 1613 and 1615.
 The reason why Rubens painted this piece, and for whom it was originally intended, is still unknown.
 Rachel Aviva Pollack, a researcher from the University of Maryland, suggests that this painting is a political allegory representing the situation during the Twelve Years' Truce, due to the inclusion of ten lions, the same number of provinces within the Southern Netherlands.

 The painting portrays Daniel, a central figure in the Book of Daniel.
 He was a noble young man from Jerusalem who was taken captive by Nebuchadnezzar II.
-Despite his exile, Daniel rose to prominence in the Babylonian court, serving the king and his successors with wisdom and integrity, all while staying faithful to the Yahweh until the Persian conquest led by Cyrus the Great.
-The painting depict moment from chapter 6 of Book Of Daniel where Daniel is cast into the lions' den by Darius the Mede.
-Daniel faces the penalty for defying a royal decree that forbids praying to any god or man but the king.
+Despite his exile, Daniel rose to prominence in the Babylonian court, serving the king and his successors with wisdom and integrity, staying faithful to Yahweh until the Persian conquest led by Cyrus the Great.
+The painting depicts Daniel while in the lions' den, having been sentenced there by Darius the Mede for defying a royal decree that forbade praying to any god or man but the king.